-AVR 245 defaults to the DTS surround mode, but reproduces the higher-resolution materials that are present due to the higher sampling rate automatically.
-See page 32 and 33 for a complete explanation of the DTS modes.
+When a DTS 96/24 signal is detected, the AVR 145 defaults to the DTS surround mode, but reproduces the higher-resolution materials that are present due to the higher sampling rate automatically.
+See page 28 and 29 for a complete explanation of the DTS modes.

-On the LOGIC 7 menu, the selection choices made with the ◀/▶ Buttons 5 on the remote are determined by whether the 5.1 or 6.1/7.1 speaker output configuration is in use.
-In either case, the selection of a Logic 7 mode enables Harman Kardon's exclusive Logic 7 processing to create fully enveloping, multichannel surround from either two-channel Stereo or Matrix-encoded programming such as VHS cassettes, laserdiscs or television broadcasts produced with Dolby surround.
+On the LOGIC 7 menu, the selection choices made with the ◀/▶ Buttons 5 on the remote enable Harman Kardon's exclusive Logic 7 processing to create fully enveloping, multichannel surround from either two-channel Stereo or Matrix-encoded programming such as VHS cassettes, laserdiscs or television broadcasts produced with Dolby surround.

-In the 5.1 configuration you may select the Logic 7/5.1 Music, Cinema or Enhanced modes.
+You may select the Logic 7/5.1 Music, Cinema or Enhanced modes.
 They work best with two-channel music, surround-encoded programs or standard two-channel programming of any type, respectively.
-When the 6.1/7.1 mode is selected, the Logic 7/7.1 Music or Cinema modes are available, but the output will be in a full eight-channel sound field.
 Note that the Logic 7 modes are not available when either Dolby Digital or DTS Digital soundtracks are in use.

-On the DSP (SURR) menu, the selection choices made with the ◀/▶ Buttons (on the remote select one of the DSP surround modes that are designed for use with two-channel stereo programs to create a variety of sound field presentations.
-The choices available are Hall 1, Hall 2, Theater.
+On the DSP (SURR) menu, the selection choices made with the ◀/▶ Buttons 5 on the remote select one of the DSP surround modes that are designed for use with two-channel stereo programs to create a variety of sound field presentations.
+The choices available are Hall 1, Hall

+2, Theater.
 The Hall and Theater modes are designed for multichannel installations.
-See pages 32-33 for a complete explanation of the DSP surround modes.
+See pages 28-29 for a complete explanation of the DSP surround modes.
 Note that the Hall and Theater modes are not available when a Dolby Digital or DTS soundtrack is played.

-On the STEREO menu, the selection choices made with the </br> Matter turn the surround processing off for a traditional two-channel stereo presentation, or select 5 CHStereo or 7 CHStereo depending on whether the 5.1 or 6.1/7.1 output is in use.
+On the STEREO menu, the selection choices made with the ◀/▶ Buttons (5) on the remote may either turn the surround processing off for a traditional two-channel stereo presentation, or select 5 CHStereo.
 The latter modes feed the stereophonic input signal to both front speakers, to the rear speakers and to both surround back speakers (if in use), while the monophonic signal parts are spread over all speakers, also the Center.
-See page 32-33 for a complete explanation of the 5 CH Stereo and 7 CH Stereo modes.
+See page 28-29 for a complete explanation of the 5 CH Stereo modes.